ECOwebapp/Oarchestrate/README.md

 It is recommended to optimise the system, particularly in:

 1. UI development.
 Add proper animations if possible.
+2. Notifications.
+Fixes on the notification for non-Director users.
 2. Data processing, especially the repeated calls in database.
 3. Data compression or backup for old tasks.
 4. Code reusability, especially in the Projects, Tasks, and Subtasks.